Stage 14 - Thames Chase Forest Centre to Chafford Hundred Station (11 miles)

 Belhus Woods Country Park

-Start at the entrance to the Thames Chase Forest Centre and go south for just a few yards to the lane past the Forest Centre.
+Start facing the entrance to the Thames Chase Forest Centre and turn right for just a few yards to the lane past the Forest Centre.
 Turn left along the lane for just 30 yards.
 Turn right onto a path going south and just to the east of the car park.
 After 15 yards turn right at a T-junction of paths and continue straight on ignoring a path to the left after another 100 yards.
 Soon turn right past a pond with a bench next to it to your RHS.

-After 160 yards turn left through a tunnel under the railway and then straight on across a field, keeping the trees and lake in the centre to the left.
+After 160 yards turn left through a tunnel under the railway and then straight on across a field, soon past some trees with and lake in the centre to your LHS.
 At the other side of the field, go straight on along a narrow enclosed path.
 The path leads to a metal stile and into a small remembrance garden.
 Keep on straight then turn left into the main churchyard.
 Follow the path as it veers right through the churchyard to and out of the gate.
 Turn left along the lane ("The Chase"), signed "Cranham Marsh Nature Reserve", past Cranham Farm to your RHS, soon Cranham Hall to your LHS and straight on through a kissing gate next to a larger gate.

 This small settlement is called Cranham.
 Less than half a mile to the north is a much larger and more modern town which also has the same name.

-On turning along The Chase to our right is Cranham Farm and within a few yards, to our left is Cranham Hall.
-The area around this small hamlet for almost a mile in every direction has been classified as a "Conservation Area”
+On turning along The Chase, to our right is Cranham Farm and within a few yards, to our left is Cranham Hall.
+The area around this small hamlet for almost a mile in every direction has been classified as a "Conservation Area".

 The Cranham Hall estate dates back over 1,000 years to at least Saxon Times.
 The Parish Church of All Saints is recorded from as early as 1254 and although the building has changed greatly over the years, it still remains on its original site.
 The church we see today was rebuilt between 1873 and 1875 by architect Richard Armstrong for the then Lord of the Manor, Richard Benyon.
 Many of the monuments and relics of the older church were retained and can still be seen today.
 The church website has a wonderful tour, with many photos which can be enlarged and with a description and history of each.

 There have been many houses on the site of Cranham Hall during the centuries.
 An older house was rebuilt by Lord Petre around 1600.
 It was replaced by a new hall in 1800 and still maintains a gateway dating from around 1520.
 The farm dates back hundreds of years and although maintaining its original character is divided into small industrial units.